What is Link Equity?

 If one follow link is given to 100,000 sites, this site gets 10% of 1% of the 1% of the link equity.

 The failure to calculate the number of outbound follow backlinks from a target site will waste resources and prolong one of the critical aspects of improving a site’s performance.

-The chart below demonstrates the link equity between several different sites with the Ahrefs rank roughly being the same, there is a dramatic difference between the link equity from IQSdirectory compared to Part Community---almost 50 times the value.
+The chart below demonstrates the link equity between several different sites with the Ahrefs rank roughly being the same, there is a dramatic difference between the link equity from iqsdirectory.com compared to thomasnet.com --- one link from iqsdirectory.com would have 261 times more value.

 Let us know a good time to discuss our SEO programs and we will get you the link equity your site needs!